-- The pressurizer level setpoint (for four pump operation) is ramped from 3.64 meters (at ZPH) to 6.43 meters (at 100%FP) to compensate for HTS main circuit inventory expansion (swell) over the power range operation. - For example, if the power is increased from some steady state value, the inventory would swell causing a level increase in the pressurizer. - However, if the pressurizer level setpoint correctly characterizes this level versus power change, then the setpoint will rise as the level is changing so that no level error is recognized. - This is a very desirable achievement since power changes do not then require any changes to the feed and bleed equilibrium condition. - Note that if the level curve is incorrectly characterized, that a considerable inventory transfer must take place.
-If the setpoint is raised too quickly, unnecessary feed flow is requested to try to achieve the new higher level setpoint and then once the main circuit inventory actually expands, this additional inventory must be bled back out via the bleed valves to again lower the pressurizer level to the setpoint level. - The reactor power value from the reactor regulating control program (i.e. PLIN = reactor linear power value) is filtered and then used to calculate the pressurizer level setpoint.
-The filter parameters are tunable to allow the implementation of correct pressurizer level characterization. - However, if the PLIN value is irrational (i.e. beyond design specification limits) or stale (i.e. not updated within the expected program execution iteration time), then a default setpoint is substituted for the calculated value.
+- The pressurizer level setpoint (for four pump operation) is ramped from 3.64 meters (at ZPH) to 6.43 meters (at 100%FP) to compensate for HTS main circuit inventory expansion (swell) over the power range operation. - For example, if the power is increased from some steady state value, the inventory would swell causing a level increase in the pressurizer. - However, if the pressurizer level setpoint correctly characterizes this level versus power change, then the setpoint will rise as the level is changing so that no level error is recognized. - This is a very desirable achievement since power changes do not then require any changes to the feed and bleed equilibrium condition in order to maintain the correct pressurizer level.